-As usual, our itinerary for 2020 focuses on the events of 1 July 1916.
+As usual, our itinerary for 2023 focuses on the events of 1 July 1916.
 This year, however, will be a wee bit more poignant.
 Immediately after our ceremony we will unveil a handsomely carved wooden bench in memory of Lieutenant-Colonel Gary Tait, MBE and our friend Patricia Leroy, the former maire of Contalmaison.
 Gary and Patricia died within weeks of each other in 2019 and we are still coming to terms with their loss.
-The bench will sit outside the village's Salle de Fêtes and has been paid for by donations from many members and friends of McCrae's Battalion Trust.
+The bench has been paid for by donations from many members and friends of McCrae's Battalion Trust.

-After that we'll embus for the short journey to nearby Gordon Dump Cemetery to call on a remarkable member of McCrae's Battalion who fell near there on 1 July 1916.
-We've also planned a couple of unusual visits for our Battlefield Tour day - the first to the Commonwealth War Graves continental base in Beaurains for a unique glimpse behind the scenes at the work done by the Commission to maintain its cemeteries and memorials in France and Flanders.
-After lunch we'll catch up with Deborah, the tank that some of our pilgrims last saw in a barn near Flesquieres more than ten years ago.
-Deborah has now been moved to a purpose-built museum facility and we've arranged a special tour with English-speaking guides.
+We've also planned a couple of unusual visits for this year's pilgrimage - the first to the Commonwealth War Graves continental base in Beaurains for a unique glimpse behind the scenes at the work done by the Commission to maintain its cemeteries and memorials in France and Flanders.
+On our Battlefield Tour day we'll visit Gordon Dump Cemetery in the morning to call on a remarkable member of McCrae's Battalion who fell near there on

+1 July 1916.
+Then after lunch in Cambrai we'll catch up with Deborah, the tank that some of our pilgrims last saw in a barn near Flesquieres more than ten years ago.
+Deborah has now been moved to a purpose-built museum facility and we've arranged a special tour.